 Across the Nation

-- American Feed Industry Association - The American Feed Industry Association, based in Arlington, Va., is the world’s largest organization devoted exclusively to representing the business, legislative and regulatory interests of the U.S. animal feed industry and its suppliers.
+American Feed Industry Association (AFIA)Based in Arlington, Virginia, AFIA is the world’s largest organization devoted exclusively to representing the business, legislative, and regulatory interests of the U.S. animal feed industry and its suppliers.
+Visit AFIA.org

 Ag 40 Group

-Nebraska agricultural associations, boards, and producer groups provide the Institute of Agriculture and Natural Resources (IANR) the with broad-based support to increase its visibility, to create an environment allowing it to continue its leadership role and tto promote policies that support IANR and those programs at the University that enhance the University's Partnership with NEbraska's agriculture and natural resources interests.
+Nebraska agricultural associations, boards, and producer groups provide the Institute of Agriculture and Natural Resources (IANR) with broad-based support to increase its visibility to create an environment allowing it to continue its leadership role and to promote policies that support IANR and those programs at the University that enhance the University's Partnership with Nebraska's agriculture and natural resources interests.
+History of Ag 40

 Nebraska Industrial Council on Environment (NICE)NICE is an unincorporated, entirely volunteer organization of environmental professionals who meet on a monthly basis (third Thursday of the month) to network and learn about current issues.
 There are no dues or fees.
 Benefits include the ability to learn from colleagues around the state about current environmental issues and different approaches to managing those issues.
 The membership is from various industries and parts of the state.
 The one qualifying requirement is that your organization is impacted by environmental regulations.
 Added NICE Member benefit is discounted registration at the annual MECC Conference in Kansas City which many of us feel is the best environmental conference of the year in this region.
 NEGFA is a member organization and the Executive Vice President attempts to attend most of the meetings.
 LinkedIn Information | Facebook Group

 Since 1924, the National Safety Council - Nebraska has been providing education and advocacy to reduce injuries and save lives in the workplace, at home, and on the road.
 NEGFA partners with the National Safety Council - Nebraska to provide members safety education and training.
 View Website